nualagr/dargan-health-foods/TESTING.md

 <br>

-Users can search the for a product by entering a specific brand or product title into the input, or by searching for an ingredient, tag or keyword instead.
+Users can search for a product by entering a specific brand or product title into the input, or by searching for an ingredient, tag or keyword instead.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-search-results-tablet-device.png "Screenshot of a search results on a desktop device.")